Fact Sheet

 BINNIG AND ROHRER

-- They received the external page1986 Nobel Prize in Physicscall_made for this invention
+- They received the external page 1986 Nobel Prize in Physics for this invention

 - The STM is an instrument for imaging surfaces at the atomic level (sub-nanometer scale)